Goiânia accident: Fatalities

-Devair Ferreira himself survived despite receiving 7 Gy of radiation.
+Devair Ferreira survived despite receiving 7 Gy of radiation.
 He died in 1994 of cirrhosis aggravated by depression and binge drinking.
 Ivo Ferreira died of emphysema in 2003.

-Other individuals

 The outcomes for the 46 most contaminated people are shown in the bar chart below.
 Several people survived high doses of radiation.
 This is thought in some cases to be because the dose was fractionated.
 Given time, the body's repair mechanisms will reverse cell damage caused by radiation.
 If the dose is spread over a long time period, these mechanisms can mitigate the effects of radiation poisoning.